This post may contain affiliate links. Please see my disclosure policy for details.

 Keep reading for a guide to the Shanti city of Bundi in India.

 Heading to Rajasthan?
-Steal my ideal itinerary here!
+Steal my ideal two-week itinerary here!

 How to reach Bundi